Have you considered starting an online business or taking your existing brick-and-mortar company online? You couldn’t have picked a better time.

 Physical Goods

-Tangible objects are among the most popular, lucrative eCommerce product types.
+Tangible objects are among brick-and-mortar stores’ most popular eCommerce product types.
 These require a manufacturer/supplier, a physical warehouse for storage, and shipping arrangements.
-If you choose to sell physical goods, you must consider all the operational costs when estimating the profit.
+If you choose to sell physical goods and want to create a realistic estimation, you must consider all the operational costs when calculating the profit.

 Digital Products